 Even with this, many people continued to use wood-burning stoves well into the 1900s.
 (Source: Diligent Developments).
 Most likely, due to familiarity, cost, and convenience.

 Cast iron radiators became popular in the 1930s.
 But, using a large quantity of water and being incredibly heavy, they were not the most convenient nor efficient way of heating a house.
 Thankfully, a few decades later, the UK saw the introduction of the panel radiator.
 Requiring half of the amount of water that the cast iron radiator needed, it was a welcome advancement.
 (Source: Diligent Developments)

-For the last few century’s, natural gas, oil, and coal have been vital in our advancement across industries, and the improvement in the quality of life.
+For the last few centuries, natural gas, oil, and coal have been vital in our advancement across industries and improved quality of life.
 However, these fossil fuels are depleting, and the impact on our planet is severe.
 Though we are a small country, the UK is the 17th biggest emitter of carbon dioxide in the world.
 (Source: UCSUSA)

 Looking forward, the government, manufacturers, scientists, and homeowners will need to work together to find eco-friendly, efficient, and affordable ways to heat our homes.

 The Future of The Heating And Gas Industry